 There are several options for the S’mores topping.
-For an authentic S’more, use tiny white marshmallows and scorch with a blow torch.
+For an authentic S’more, use tiny white marshmallows and scorch with a kitchen blow torch.
 If you choose to do the meringue version, you can approach it in one of two ways – conventional or the Italian meringue method.
 The Italian meringue uses hot sugar syrup which cooks the whites while whisking.
 The alternate method of beating the sugar into the egg whites is not recommended for children, the elderly or those with compromised immune systems.

 S’mores Chocolate Cake with mascarpone caramel Frosting